Last Updated on April 6, 2022 by Janine

 Click here to check fares to Veracruz!

-If you happen to be in another city in Mexico and want to arrive by bus, you’ll have to look for ADO or AU bus fares as those are the only two companies which service Xalapa.
-These companies don’t service states north of Mexico City, so if you’re coming from far away you’ll likely have to transfer buses in Mexico City or Puebla.
+If you happen to be in another city in Mexico and want to arrive by bus, you’ll have to look for ADO or AU bus fares, as those are the only two companies that service Xalapa.
+These companies don’t service states north of Mexico City, so if you’re coming from far away, you’ll have to transfer buses to Mexico City or Puebla.

 Click here to learn more about Mexico’s bus systems!